vitalab/vitalab.github.io/article/_posts/2019-07-29-Dont-Worry-About-The-Weather.md

 ## Input Adapters

 The second step, in this approach, is to use the data generated in the previous step to train a bank of adapters that preprocess the input images.
-Like they follow a distribution similar to that of the training sets used to train the bank of tasks.
+This way, they follow a distribution similar to that of the training sets used to train the bank of tasks.

 The adaptors input is a 3-channel RGB image, while the output is a 3-channel image compatible with the inputs of many well-known models (semantic segmentation, object detection, depth estimation, etc.).